syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Clear the selection of the current element.
+Clear the current selection in diagram